KyleTryon/techsquidtv.com-vue/content/blog/The_Windows_Ugly_Sweater.md

 description: AI an Machine Learning have advanced far enough to give us a glimpse at what's to come in the next few years.
 Will humans ever be able to "download" their brains?
 headerImage: ./posts/img/vps-speed.png
 headerVideoID: 0cdN8EC1wKI
+headerVideoTitle: 'Microsoft made a WindowsXP themed Ugly Holiday Sweater AND I GOT ONE! #WindowsUglySweater (Unboxing)'
 tags:
   - windows
 createdAt: 1577250000000